Barth Syndrome Trust logo

 Barth Syndrome NHS Specialised Service

-We recognised that children and adults with Barth syndrome needed one clinic that could care for multiple needs, run by a team of doctors who understood about all aspects of the disease.
+We recognised that children and adults with Barth syndrome needed one centre of expertise that could care for multiple needs, run by a team of doctors who understood about all aspects of the disease.
 In 2004 we partnered with doctors at the Bristol Royal Hospital for Children to start seeing some of the children all together in one clinic.
-This eventually led to discussions with NHS Specialised Services and then to an application to set up a specialised multidisciplinary clinic, which started in April 2010.
+This eventually led to discussions with NHS Specialised Services and then to an application to set up a specialised multidisciplinary clinic, which was approved and set up in April 2010.
 This clinic was the first of its type in the world.

-The National NHS Barth Syndrome Service provides the following:
+The National NHS Barth Syndrome Service provides the following to UK patients:

 • Diagnostic biochemical and genetic testing (free of charge to referring UK doctors)

-• Individual appointments with specialist team within 2 weeks of diagnosis
+• Individual appointments with specialist team soon after diagnosis

 • Invitation to an annual multi-disciplinary clinic